optimazter/relu_plot_lib/README.md

 ```

 Note that the FlutterPlot package is created with large datasets in mind, with few points as shown in the example above,
-the Crosshairs movement will be weird as it will search for the nearest value, and in this case the neares values are far from each other.
+the Crosshairs movement will be weird as when it will search for the nearest value the nearest values are far from each other.